MattJin19/RBF/README.md

 ## Recommend
 The ipynb code can also be used in Google Colab.

-A UI design is proposed in the file and is a runnable program.
+A UI design will be proposed in the file and is a runnable program.
 Users can use that UI to interact with their data.

 ## License